MikeGawi/ePiframe/README.md

 ## Advantages

-* Low energy consuming and cheap ($90) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
+* Low power consuming and cheap ($90) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
 * Autonomic device, once configured can be left headless
 * e-Paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions (as with LCDs)
 * Photo is displayed even if power (or network) is down as e-Paper takes power only during refresh and doesn't have back light - so no blank frames